Mária Széchy: Legal battles over Murány

 Murány Castle in the 17th century.

-The diverging political loyalties of the family complicated the fate of Murány, leading to a years-long legal battle.
+The diverging political loyalties of the Széchy family complicated the fate of Murány, leading to a years-long legal battle.
 Wesselényi claimed Murány for himself and his wife as spoils of war.
-He seized the gold and silver of the Illésházys to cover the wages of his mercenaries; in response, Illésházy persuaded Prince Rákóczi to seize Széchy's manor in Tasnád.
+He seized the gold and silver of the Illésházys to cover the wages of his mercenaries; in response, Illésházy persuaded Prince Rákóczi to seize Mária Széchy's Tasnád manor.
 Széchy's uncle, Count Dávid Széchy, as self-appointed head of the family, claimed and seized Vámosbalog Castle.
-In November 1644, Wesselényi persuaded Illésházy to support the king, but he soon returned to Rákóczi's camp.
+In November 1644, Wesselényi persuaded Illésházy to support the emperor-king, but he soon returned to Rákóczi's camp.
 This put her at odds with the Listius family.

 Both the Wesselényis and the Illésházys had supporters in Vienna, and the conflict was mediated by Archbishop Lippay.
 Wesselényi offered to buy his brothers-in-law out.
-Following the Treaty of Linz on 18 September 1645 between King Ferdinand and Prince Rákóczi, both treated Murány as a principal contention, making the family feud into a national political matter.
-In 1646, King Ferdinand created Wesselényi, his sons, and their heirs counts of Murány.
+Following the Treaty of Linz on 18 September 1645 between Emperor-King Ferdinand and Prince Rákóczi, both treated Murány as a principal contention, making the family feud into a national political matter.
+In 1646, Emperor-King Ferdinand created Wesselényi, his sons, and their heirs counts of Murány.
 Széchy continued to play an important role in the lawsuits, writing petitions.
 In 1648, first János Listius then György Illésházy agreed to exchange their portion of Murány for other estates.
 The matter was finally settled after years of legal battles on 12 February 1650, with a new royal charter confirming Wesselényi's and Széchy's holdings.

 Remains of the gate of Murány Castle.

 Public role

 During her third marriage, Mária Széchy was considered an exemplary and courageous woman by her contemporaries, despite rumours by her political enemies.
 Some contemporaries considered Széchy more clever and capable than Wesselényi.
-She was often sent as an envoy to the king or to persuade other powerful people to support Wesselényi's causes; he relied on her negotiating skills in writing and speech.
+She was often sent as an envoy to the king or to persuade other powerful people to support Wesselényi's causes, who relied on her negotiating skills in writing and speech.

-As the wife of Wesselényi, Széchy was expected to manage their household (a small court including young men in military and administrative training) and represent the family publicly.
-It was her job to gather useful friends and supporters to the house and make them feel welcome, at which she was very successful.
+As Wesselényi's wife, Széchy was expected to manage their household (a small court including young men in military and administrative training) and represent the family publicly.
+It was her job to gather useful friends and supporters to the house and make them feel welcome.
 Wherever the couple lived, their home became a centre of social life.
 Széchy's base remained Murány, but she travelled often to other estates.
-After Wesselényi was made general of Upper Hungary, they briefly established their court in Eperjes, then in 1648 in Kassa.
+After Wesselényi was made general of Upper Hungary, they briefly established their court in Eperjes, then in 1648 in Kassa (today Košice, Slovakia).

-On 15 March 1655, Wesselényi was elected palatine of Hungary, becoming second man after the king.
+On 15 March 1655, Wesselényi was elected palatine of Hungary, becoming second man after the emperor-king.
 This increased Széchy's standing and responsibilities; she now often travelled to Pozsony (today Bratislava, Slovakia) and Vienna, where she visited the imperial court.
-As the king of Hungary lived in Vienna, it was the palatine's responsibility to represent the state directly to its subjects.
-The couple purchased a house in Pozsony, and they were in favour with King Leopold I.
+As the emperor-king of Hungary lived in Vienna, it was the palatine's responsibility to represent the state directly to its subjects.
+The couple purchased a house in Pozsony.